akulaahhhh/kritik-Auto--A-Web-Scraper/README.md

 ***Developed by [@aidilrx04](https://github.com/aidilrx04) maintained by [@akulaahhhh](https://github.com/akulaahhhh)***

-A simple program to semi-automate article post insertion from other news source such as NST and TheStar.
+A simple program to semi-automate article post insertion from other news source such as NST TheStar and MalayMail.

 ## Features